Updated: Sep 15

 Also, please don’t use a fertilizer that’s too high in nitrogen because it will reduce your yield.

-Use row covers to protect your plants early in the season and prevent insect problems.
+Use row covers to protect your plants early in the growing season and prevent insect problems.
 Be sure to remove this cover before flowering so that bees can pollinate your plants.

 You’ll also want to remove it when hot weather arrives so that your zucchini squashes aren’t exposed to too much heat.